aarongeorge/Frontend-Boilerplate/README.md

 ```

 ## Known issues
 - Running `yarn run build` currently yields a broken build.
 Parcel has an issue at the moment dealing with Vue.
-I have tried the folliwng to fix it:
+I have tried the following to fix it:
     - Disabling minification via the parcel flag `--no-minify`
     - Setting `NODE_ENV=development` as a prefix on the `build` command
     - Setting `mangle: false` in an `uglify.config.js` file